 To be able to make a DirectQuery connection to a Power BI dataset, your tenant needs to have "Allow XMLA Endpoints and Analyze in Excel with on-premises datasets" and "Users can work with Power BI datasets in Excel using a live connection" enabled.

 Connections to a SQL Server 2022 and later Analysis Services server on-premises or IAAS require an On-premises data gateway (Standard mode).

 All connections to remote Power BI Datasets models are made using single sign-on.
 Authenticating with a service principal isn't currently supported.

-For premium capacities, the "XMLA endpoint" should be set to either "Read Only" or "Read/Write".
+For Premium capacities and Premium Per User the "XMLA endpoint" should be set to either "Read Only" or "Read/Write".

 RLS rules will be applied on the source on which they're defined, but won't be applied to any other datasets in the model.
 RLS defined in the report won't be applied to remote sources, and RLS set on remote sources won't be applied to other data sources.
 Also, you can't define RLS on a table from another source group nor can you define RLS on a local table that has a relationship to another source group.

 KPIs, row level security, and translations won't be imported from the source in this preview release.

 You may see some unexpected behavior when using a date hierarchy.
 To resolve this issue, use a date column instead.
 After adding a date hierarchy to a visual, you can switch to a date column by clicking on the down arrow in the field name, and then clicking on the name of that field instead of using Date Hierarchy:

 For more information on using date columns versus date hierarchies, visit this article.